 The Peace Corps uses a competency-based training approach throughout the continuum of learning, supporting you from arrival in-country to your departure.
 The Volunteer Competency Model (VCM) is the agency standard for Volunteer learning and performance.
 The VCM prepares and support Trainees/Volunteers to be effective in service as development professionals and ambassadors of world peace and friendship.
 Learn more about the Peace Corps' approach to training.

 - Pre-service training in-country is conducted by Peace Corps staff, most of whom are local staff and short-term language staff.
 To foster appropriate and effective integration, language learning and intercultural opportunities, Trainees typically live with a host family in a training community during pre-service training.
-Training covers technical (project sector), linguistic, intercultural competence, diversity and inclusion, health, and safety and security topics, which will enable Volunteers to fulfilling the Peace Corps' mission in a professional manner via these four job functions: integrate into communities; exemplify commitment to service and resilience; facilitate participatory development; and demonstrate responsibility for personal health, safety and security.
+Training covers technical (project sector), linguistic, intercultural competence, diversity and inclusion, health, and safety and security topics, which will enable Volunteers to fulfill the Peace Corps' mission in a professional manner via these four job functions: integrate into communities; exemplify commitment to service and resilience; facilitate participatory development; and demonstrate responsibility for personal health, safety and security.

 - Project sector/Technical training involves structured in-classroom or blended learning sessions and practical assignments working in the school in the training site.

 - Language training typically involves classroom lessons four days a week in small groups.
 In addition to classroom lessons, you will also do speaking practice assignments with your host family or in the community.
 For Volunteers who do not have previous experience with the local language, the goal for Pre-Service Training is to learn basic survival communication skills while intentionally building your intercultural competence.
 During Pre-Service Training, you will be given guidance and training on independent language learning skills and strategies and your language proficiency will be tested at the end of PST to assess your readiness to serve.
 After Pre-Service Training, you will continue to study language independently throughout service so that you can develop sufficient language proficiency to serve effectively.
 Language proficiency will be tested at other points during service when requested.